kadysongbb/dr-trpo/README.md

 ### Classic Control:
 * Three algorithms implemented: DR TRPO KL, DR TRPO Wasserstein, A2C (baseline)
 * This version can run on OpenAI Gym classic control environment.
-* Policy is parameterized as a neural net that maps from state s to the PMF of π(a|s).
+* Policy is parameterized as a neural net that maps from state s to the PMF of π(a|s) when action space is discrete.